daniel-fanjul-alcuten/git-greb/README.md

     git-greb checks some git options in the usual git configuration files:

+      greb.local:        If the option -l is false, this bool option is used instead.
       color.greb:        It enables or disables color in git-greb.
 See color.ui for more information.
       color.greb.branch: The color for the git commands that the user needs to know